nicholasaleks/SecDev-Test/brute_force_by_timing/README.md

 OR you may complete the scripts' actions manually:

 - You may now uninstall Docker.
-If running Debian, it can be removed using APT:
+If running Debian, it can be removed using APT as shown in the script.

 - You may also delete the directory in which you cloned this repository.